UCL/ucl_software_carpentry/entry/survey.md

 *   I would recognize a correct solution if I saw one.
 *   I would not know where to start.

-Please describe your research (3 sentences or less).
-Then discuss how you think the skills you learn in this workshop will improve your research/workflow.

 (Acknowledgements to Katy Huff and Ben Waugh for questions)